julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Sunday, July 20, 2025.
+#### Monday, July 21, 2025.
 Quote of the day:

-> "Everybody talks about the weather, but nobody does anything about it." - Mark Twain
+> "I do not agree with what you have to say, but I'll defend to the death your right to say it." - Voltaire